Camping and Surfing in France, Portugal, and Spain

 Langre is a real insider tip among surfers.
 You won’t find crowded line-ups and masses of people here – just the right place for outdoorsy types and watersports enthusiasts.
 If you fancy a bit of an adventure and don’t just want to admire the view of the dreamy landscape during the day, with a little luck you’ll find a parking space on the cliffs of Langre Bay.
 Staying here overnight is free of charge and nothing stands in the way of your camping and surfing trip.

 If in addition to your passion for surfing, you also fancy the hustle and bustle of the city and great food, then head to San Sebastian.
 The place to be for wave riders is Playa de la Zurriola.
 Thanks to its wide exposure to the Atlantic, waves are guaranteed at the bay.
 In autumn and spring, you can look forward to perfect beach breaks here.
 You’ll get the real San Sebastian feeling when you park up your roadsurfer for just seven euros at one of the parking spaces at the university.
-The pitches are popular, however, so you should act quickly. ?
-Would you prefer a campsite with electricity?
-The Igueldo campsite is located near San Sebastian and with an area of five hectares it offers plenty of space.
-An excellent view is guaranteed here, as the site is on a hill and you can take in the absolute panoramic view.
+But be quick, this popular camping spot books up quickly.
+If you would prefer a campsite with electricity, the Igueldo campsite is located near San Sebastian and with an area of five hectares, it offers plenty of space.
+An excellent view is guaranteed here, as the site is on a hill and you can take in the panoramic view.

-The prosperous town in southern Spain has the most surf schools in the country.
+This prosperous town in southern Spain has the most surf schools in the country.
 If you are wanting to get involved with the surfer scene, then you’ll definitely find it here.
-Casual surf shops, quirky cafés and plenty of free-your-mind vibes.
+Casual surf shops, quirky cafés, and plenty of good vibes.
 Due to its location, a strong wind blows all year round at Tarifa, offering perfect conditions for wind and kite surfers.
-Camping At the Valdvaqueros campsite in Tarifa you are right next the beach and therefore have perfect access to it.
+Camping at the Valdvaqueros campsite in Tarifa offers spots right next to the beach and therefore has perfect access to it.
 If you fancy giving watersports a whirl, then you are in the right place here.

-A less well-known spot for surfers is El Palmar, a small costal resort with around an eight kilometre long beach break.
+A less well-known spot for surfers is El Palmar, a small coastal resort with around an eight-kilometre-long beach break.
 The line-ups are empty and you have plenty of space to surf.
-Beginners in particular enjoy themselves here, as the waves are small and you can make quick progress in whitewater.
-For your roadsurfer, you’ll definitely find a pitch at El Palmar campsite, which is only a convenient 900 metres from the beach.
-Otherwise you can look for a nice spot in the wild countryside and relax in the beautiful surroundings.
+It is particularly good for beginners here as the waves are small and you can make quick progress into the whitewater.
+You’ll definitely find a pitch at El Palmar campsite which is only a convenient 900 metres from the beach.
+Otherwise, you can look for a nice spot in the wild countryside and relax in the beautiful surroundings.

 Portugal has an incredible amount of surfing spots to offer.
 The country guarantees constant waves, although they are slightly smaller in summer than in winter.
 If you’re a beginner, then the summertime conditions will be perfect for you.
 Your camper will enable you to get to know Portugal inside out and see wonderful places that are worth the visit.